Electropaedia logo

 • The immunity from abuse – This is provided by the BMS

-Once the failure rates are known, the cost of honouring the agreed warranty liabilities such as repairs or replacements can be calculated.
+Once the possible failure causes have been identified and failure rates have been estimated, the cost of honouring the agreed warranty liabilities such as repairs or replacements can be calculated.
 The cost of consequential damage and the damage to the supplier’s reputation caused by selling unreliable or dangerous products is incalculable.

-Warranty conditions must be negotiated between three interested parties each with conflicting objectives.
+Warranty conditions must be negotiated between five interested parties each with conflicting objectives.

 • Customers require lifetime performance guarantees in order to justify their purchase of an expensive battery.
 They expect the warranty to cover the life time of the packs, not the cells and they want to use the cells in a relatively uncontrolled environment.
-(The BMS can provide a degree of control at the expense of performance flexibility)
+(The BMS can provide a degree of control at the expense of performance flexibility).
+So long as the battery has not been abused the, customer's risk is minimal, usually only inconvenience, since they are usually protected by consumer law which holds the seller responsible.
+(See Retailers below)

 •